EstatePass

 Are these practice questions free?

-Yes, EstatePass provides free access to over 50,000 real estate exam practice questions with detailed answer explanations, memory techniques, and study infographics.
-You can browse all questions by topic without creating an account.
+EstatePass provides free starter access to a large real estate exam question bank, with paid upgrade options for full study tools, progress tracking, and advanced prep features.
+You can browse practice questions by exam domain without creating an account.
 A free account lets you track your progress and get personalized recommendations.

 How is the real estate exam scored?